-- providing career counselling, mentorship programs, internship training opportunities or other developmental opportunities to employees; - outreach recruitment (including outreach to other ministries) encouraging members of designated groups to apply for jobs in the CLBC, providing them with information on employment opportunities, how to apply for positions, how to prepare for interviews, etc.
+- providing career counselling, mentorship programs, internship training opportunities or other developmental opportunities to employees; - outreach recruitment (including outreach to other ministries) encouraging members of designated groups to apply for jobs in the CLBC, providing them with information on employment opportunities, how to apply for positions, how to prepare for interviews, etc; - application for exemption under BC Human Rights Tribunal Section 42.

 Where the application of remedial measures outlined above do not meet the objectives of the Act, the Chief Executive Officer of the CLBC or their designate may, after consulting with the President of the B.C.
-Government and Service Employees' Union or their designate, in respect to a vacancy or class of vacancies in the Public Service bargaining unit, identify that applicants to a posting be:
+General Employees' Union or their designate, in respect to a vacancy or class of vacancies in the public service bargaining unit, identify that applicants to a posting be:

-- (a) limited to employees covered by Appendix 3 Part IV Rehabilitation Committee, 13.3 Joint Labour Management Committee (Phase 2), 13.4 Less Than Three Years' Service Seniority, Article 37 Limited Employment; - (b) limited to employees to encourage career development and advancement; - (c) limited to employees of a stated occupational group, position level or organizational unit; - (d) limited to employees in a stated geographical area or locale.
+- (a) limited to employees covered by Appendix 3 Part IV Rehabilitation Committee, 13.3 Joint Labour Management Committee (Phase 2), 13.4 Less Than Three Years' Service Seniority, Article 37 -Limited Employment; - (b) limited to employees to encourage career development and advancement; - (c) limited to employees of a stated occupational group, position level or organizational unit; - (d) limited to employees in a stated geographical area or locale.

-Where the application of remedial measures outlined above do not meet the objectives of the Act, the Chief Executive Officer of CLBC, or designate, and the President of the B.C.
-Government and Service Employees' Union or designate may mutually agree to limit or give preference in a manner intended to achieve employment equity objectives.
+Where the application of remedial measures outlined above do not meet the objectives of the Act, the

+Chief Executive Officer of CLBC, or designate, and the President of the B.C.
+General Employees' Union or designate may mutually agree to limit or give preference in a manner intended to achieve employment equity objectives.